-The most common reason for breast reconstruction in Boston is a woman’s desire to rebuild the breasts after a mastectomy.
+The most common reason for breast reconstruction in Greater Boston Area is a woman’s desire to rebuild the breasts after a mastectomy.
 Additional reasons for breast reconstruction include an injury or trauma, illness or a congenital defect.

 Breast Reconstruction with Dr. Montilla

 In the aftermath of breast cancer, Dr. Montilla has helped many women regain a sense of dignity and pride in their appearance by creating breasts that both look and feel highly natural.
 Research has shown that breast reconstruction often has a positive impact, both emotionally and mentally, providing a sense of closure as well as hope.

 Dr. Montilla can begin breast reconstruction at the same time as mastectomy, or he can delay the reconstruction for a later date.
 It’s important that you discuss reconstruction with your mastectomy surgeon so he or she can use the proper techniques.
 Note that our breast reconstruction in Worcester is an option whether you have a full mastectomy or just a partial one.